Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to perform edit operations, create admin users, perform factory reset, execute arbitrary code, or cause a denial-of-service condition.
+Successful exploitation of these vulnerabilities could allow an attacker to modify data or cause a denial-of-service condition on web interface functionality.

 3. TECHNICAL DETAILS